 Savaria Corporation is a company domiciled in Canada.
-The address of its registered office is 2724 Étienne-Lenoir Street, Laval, Québec.
-The consolidated financial statements of the Corporation as at and for the years ended December 31, 2014 and 2013 comprise the accounts of Savaria Corporation and its wholly-owned subsidiaries (together referred to as the "Corporation").
-The activities of the Corporation consist of designing, manufacturing, installing and distributing elevators, platform lifts and stairlifts for people with mobility challenges as well as converting and adapting vans also for persons with mobility challenges.
-Moreover, the Corporation operates a lead generation program by which it distributes leads on potential customers; it is also a franchisor of stores through which new and recycled accessibility equipment is sold.
+The address of its registered office is 4350 Chomedey Highway, Laval, Québec.
+The consolidated financial statements of the Corporation as at and for the years ended December 31, 2015 and 2014 comprise the accounts of Savaria Corporation and its wholly-owned subsidiaries (together referred to as the "Corporation" or as "Savaria").
+The activities of the Corporation are divided into two operating segments.
+The Accessibility segment consists of designing, manufacturing, installing and distributing elevators, platform lifts and stairlifts for people with mobility challenges, as well as the operation of a network of franchisees and corporate stores, and a lead generation program.
+The Adapted Vehicles segment consists of converting and adapting vans also for persons with mobility challenges.

-2 .
-Basis of presentation
+2. Basis of presentation